aaravys/Berkeley-SETI-work/README.md

-**what is this scrpit about?**
+**What is this script about?**

 This script is about being able to interpret data signals from a signal that is 14.6 billion miles away.
 Isn't that wonderful?
 This script allows a user to interpret radio information from the voyager 1, although this code has many more practical uses.

 **My future regarding this code**

-As an aspiring scientist at Berkeley SETI, using radio telescopes and interpreting radio signals are absolutely nessecary skills to have.
+As an aspiring scientist at Berkeley SETI, using radio telescopes and interpreting radio signals are absolutely necessary skills to have.
 This code is a vital stepping stone/foundation to my future as a scientist.
 It will help me navigate the mysteries of deep space that are hidden in radio signals.

 **For people visiting**